adamjmurray/chorus.js/README.md

 TODO:
+- See the FIXME comment in Chord
 - Octave settings for tracks
-  (microtonal support? lazy evaluate based on scale length! is there a better term for this than octave?
+  (microtonal support? lazy evaluate based on scale length!
 See chord.pitch() for example of proper microtonal support)
-- For chord names, I want to do TRIAD[4].inv(-1) to invert it.
-We need "lazy" inversions because we have not yet assigned a scale.
+- Better console.log() behavior for Pitch and PitchClass
+- Merge Melody into Track?
 - Enhance Section behavior
   - Needs to set a length.
   - Tracks should have an option to loop or do a "one shot"
   - Tracks should have a start time offset option
   - Harmony should have an option to loop or do a "one shot" (last chord continues until the end of the section)
+- Chord features:
+  - Add a bass note below the chord.
+    So for example, TRIAD[5].bass(C) could result in C,E,A or maybe C,A,C(,E?).
+    This starts getting into the territory of wanting to control the spacing/openess of the chord At some point the user probably just needs to construct a custom chord?
 - All notes off doesn't work for higher channels.
 It seems like it should.
 I wonder if we are overloading the MIDI port with too many messages?
 Try adding a MIDI monitor to Ableton Live to verify
 - Melody might need defaultDuration, defaultIntensity options?
 Or event durations/intensities Arrays?
 - Melodies should work with Pitches/PitchClasses and not just Numbers (for chromatic embellishments)